 Rapid progress in our understanding of molecular science now allows us to make, measure and model materials with unprecedented accuracy.
 This presents a great opportunity to engineer better materials and molecular systems in response to the grand challenges faced by society.

-This one-year full-time course provides students with a systematic understanding of Molecular Science and Engineering and a critical awareness of the current challenges and research in this emerging area.
+This one-year full-time MRes course provides you with a systematic understanding of Molecular Science and Engineering and a critical awareness of the current challenges and research in the area.

 Qualification and course duration